VincyZhang/intel-extension-for-transformers/.github/ISSUE_TEMPLATE/environment-setup-issues.md

 ---
-name: Bug report
+name: Environment Setup Issues
-about: Create a report to help us improve
+about: Environmental failures you're facing
 title: ''
-labels: bug
+labels: environmental error
 assignees: ''

 ---

-**Describe the bug**
+**Describe the error**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior: